clopca/cdk-vpclattice-alpha/API.md

 ### ServiceNetworkAssociation <a name="ServiceNetworkAssociation" id="aws-vpclattice-prealpha.ServiceNetworkAssociation"></a>

-Creates an Association Between a Lattice Service and a Service Network.
+Creates an Association Between a Lattice Service and a Service Network consider using .associateWithServiceNetwork.

 #### Initializers <a name="Initializers" id="aws-vpclattice-prealpha.ServiceNetworkAssociation.Initializer"></a>